NJIT-WIS/project-management-github-activity/README.md

 4. The person that receives the pull request from #3 needs to resolve merge conflics and merge, so that the new issues are added and duplicate counts are incrimented as necessary.

-5. Once you have merged someone else's list into your project make an issue and a pull request on the upstream repository i.e. the one you forked from.
-Submit the issue to "Complete List" and the pull request should go to the branch "complete_list".
-Submit a link to the pull request to canvas to finish the assignment.
+5. Once you have merged someone else's combined list into your project make an issue and a pull request to the "complete_list" branch on the upstream repository i.e. the one you forked from.
+Use the issue "Complete List" and put a link to the pull request.
+Submit a link to the **issue** to Canvas to finish the assignment.
 In your pull request include your UCID,  course number, and section.

 ### You are done when you have completed the following: